adevrrc/adev-p2-notes/docs/windows-forms-apps/combobox.md

 ## Usage

-A ComboBox is a text box combined with a list box.
-A ComboBox allows a user to select items in a list or enter a new value.
-A ComboBox contains a collection of objects, accessed by its `Items` property.
+A **ComboBox** is a text box combined with a list box.
+A `ComboBox` allows a user to select items in a list or enter a new value.
+A `ComboBox` contains a collection of objects, defined by its `Items` property.

+The `Items` property is not typically utilized when the `ComboBox` is data bound.
+{: .alert .alert-future-lesson}

 ### DropDownStyle